 Answer: Unfortunately, we do not allow contractors other than ours to perform utility connections for any of our backyard suite projects.
 This is because under the Alberta New Home Warranty, we are responsible for everything up to the building envelope.

-If you’re a contractor and want to save some money on your garage suite project, we can provide you with a quote for up to the drywall.
-We do this regularly for clients who want complete the interior on their own time while saving a buck or two.
+If you’re a contractor and want to save some money on your garage suite project, we can provide you with a quote for up to drywall.
+We do this regularly for clients who want to complete the interior finishes on their own time while saving a buck or two.

 Q#6 – I would like a 200A panel to connect to my future suite and my house.
 Is this included in your pricing?